ioanmeri/js-concepts/03-Closures.md

 Because the outerVariable has gone out of scope.
 That is where closures come in.

 What happens is that **innerFunction keeps track of the outerVariable at all times**.
-Even if the function that defines this variable, is no longer executing anymore (when function exits).
+Even if the function that defines this variable, is no longer executing anymore (when the function exits).

 ## Common Use Case

 When Using **Fetch**, we actually use a Closure.
 A function defined inside of another function.
-The inner function, has access to all of the scope of the outerFunction.
+The inner function has access to all of the scope of the outerFunction.

 ```
 function outerFunction(url){